aldryn/aldryn-segmentation/README.md

 This is a list of known issues that are being worked on...

+- [ ] UI for the Limit plugin needs some work.
+Ideas?

-- [ ] Only a partial, French translation is available, supplied by translate.google.com.
-(Mostly the rest of the country names is all that remains.)
+- [x] French translation is available (via by translate.google.com)

 - [x] Does not seem to work with the new Alias Plugin...
       Actually, its just that the AliasPlugin didn't work in Django 1.4.13.